Uncategorized

 Depends.
 If you have a family history of cancer, our genetic counselor and medical director will review that history, including ages of cancer diagnoses and type of cancer, to determine your eligibility.
 Many people have a history of cancer, heart disease, or other health conditions in their extended family but do not pose a risk to future offspring.
 Many of our current qualified donors have relatives with a cancer history, so you may still be eligible depending on the specific diagnoses.

 Our Donor Coordinators are here to help answer any questions or concerns you may have about applying for the program.
 Call (858) 732-8500 or email us to speak with one of our team members today.
-To apply to be sperm donor, please begin by completing our online application.
+To apply to be a sperm donor, please begin by completing our online application.

 San Diego Sperm Bank